losrobbos/data-modeling-guide/relationship-types/README.md

 Examples:
 - Book and Authors => one book can be written by many authors.
 One author can write many books
-- Product Customer => one Product can be bought by MANY customers.
-One customer can buy MANY products
 - Employee Project => one Employee can be in many projects.
 One projects can have many employees
 - User Todos => one user can have many todos.
 One todo can be shared by many users